-Solar in Wisconsin Winters
+Solar in Wisconsin Winter Months

-Do Solar Panels Work in Wisconsin Winters?
+Do Solar Panels Work in Wisconsin Winter Months?

 If you’re like many Wisconsinites, you might wonder: “Will solar panels work during our snowy, icy winters?”
 The good news is YES!
 Solar panels are built to handle the toughest Midwest seasons and keep generating clean energy even when the temperature drops.